Ricette di Sicilia

 - 1

-Grind the almonds together with the icing sugar until you have a fine, fragrant powder.
+Finely grind the almonds together with the icing sugar until you have a fragrant, fine flour.

 - 2

-Transfer the mixture to a large bowl, then add the egg whites, honey, and lemon zest.
+Tip the mixture into a large bowl and add the egg whites, honey, and grated lemon zest.

 - 3